 About Our Appointments

 The very first time I meet with you, we will need to give each other much basic information.
 For this reason, I usually schedule 1 hour for this first meeting.
-Following this, we will usually meet for a 45- 53 minute session based on needs , then less often.
+Following this, we will usually meet for a 45-minute session once a week, then less often.
 We can schedule meetings for both your and my convenience.
 I will attempt to tell you at least a month in advance of my vacations or any other times we cannot meet.
 Please ask about my schedule in making your own plans.
 An appointment is a commitment to our work.
 We agree to meet here and to be on time.
 If I am ever unable to start on time, I ask your understanding.
 I also assure you that you will receive the full time agreed to.
 If you are late, we will probably be unable to meet for the full time, because it is likely that I will have another appointment after yours.
 A cancelled appointment delays our work.
 I will consider our meetings very important and ask you to do the same.
 Please try not to miss sessions if you can possibly help it.
 When you must cancel, please give me at least a 24 hour notice.
 Your session time is reserved for you.
 I am rarely able to fill a cancelled session unless I know in advance.
 I understand that circumstances do happen and you may not be able to cancel within 24 hours.
 A broken appointment is an appointment that has been cancelled in less than 24 hours.
 There are times that I too may have to break an appointment due to illness or family matters.
-If you have a broken appointment, I may have to charge you $75 for the broken appointment based on the circumstances.
+If you have a broken appointment, I will have to charge you for the broken appointment.
 Frequent no show or broken appointments may result in my termination of your treatment.
 You will receive a letter about this concern before your treatment is terminated.
 I will reserve a regular appointment time for you into the foreseeable future.
 I also do this for my other clients.
 Therefore, I am rarely able to fill a cancelled session unless I have several weeks’ notice.
 Please be aware that insurance companies do not reimburse for missed appointments.
 I cannot be responsible for any personal property or valuables you bring into this office.

 It is understandable with this electronic age that clients are savvy with electronic communication, texting, emails, and video communication.
 I will not do therapy via skype or video conference.
 If it is your preference, I will schedule appointments through emails, texting, fax, or telephone voice mail messages.
 I understand that clients will email notes about thoughts, feelings, sensations, and insights after and before their sessions.
 I will keep those emails as part of your records.
 I will verify that I received your message, but I will not do therapy via email or texting.
 Please remember that communication through emails or texting is not guaranteed to arrive at the intended recipient’s address or phone number.
 It is your preference and right to your choice of communications.